Manecas1221212/romance/chapter_21.md

 "That's the understatement of the century."

 "Jessica wasn't sabotaging me.
 Someone else is.
-Jane, I think.
-But I can't prove it."
+I know it."

 "Anna, listen to yourself.
-You killed someone.
-You're now investigating your mentor for crimes you have no evidence she committed.
+You killed someone because you were convinced she was destroying your life.
+Now the sabotage is back and you're looking for the next person to blame.
 Do you not see the pattern?"

 "What pattern?"